 The bungalows at Nam Nao are modern and comfortable, albeit with plenty of wear and tear.
 Though far from fancy they're definitely above average for Thai national park lodging.
 They have hot water showers, electric kettles, TVs, and 24-hour electricity.
 Beds are only singles.
 Two restaurants and some shops sell Thai and Isan food and basic supplies.
 Mobile phone reception is widely available and you can connect to wi-fi at the visitor center.

 Facilities at Phu Khieo are much more basic.
 The main lodging is in old wooden rooms, many with shared squat-toilet bathrooms and thin mats on the floor instead of beds, while all rooms have cold-water showers and electricity only from dark until 9pm.
 You can use mobile phones, connect to wi-fi, and charge batteries during the day in the office.
-We usually have access to some slightly better rooms, but these can't be reserved until the day of our visit so we can't guarantee them.
+We usually have access to some slightly better rooms (at an additional cost of 300B per room), but these can't be reserved until our arrival in the park so we can't guarantee them.
 Some people prefer to camp at Phu Khieo rather than use the guestrooms, and gear can be hired, though we recommend bringing your own.
 The food here is delicious, though there is only one set menu available for each meal.

 Khon Kaen city, where most guests stay before and after their tours, has a full array of modern and comfortable hotels and resorts.
 We can make recommendations and/or bookings if you want.